-Though it becomes better with time, if you are someone who has very young kids or has a noisy home, then it might be tough for you to manage to work from home.
+Though it becomes better with time, if you are someone who has very young kids or has a noisy home, then it might be tough for you manage working from home.

-That does not mean you cannot work from home; some jobs do not require you to be on the phone or some jobs require you to work at night.
+That does not mean you cannot work from home; some jobs do not require you to be on the phone, and some jobs require you to work at night.

-If you cannot handle having family around and working, then this might not be for you.
+If you cannot handle having family around and working at the same time, then this might not be for you.

 If you are not a big fan of flexible work options, then you do not need to work from home.
 Working from home is all about flexibility.
-90% of the people start to work from home because they want more flexible working arrangement.
+Ninety percent of people start to work from home because they want a more flexible working arrangement.

 I get to work whenever I can with my work-at-home job or my blog.
-That’s a major factor for me to choose working from home.
-If you love working hectic schedules and are not bothered by the strict work timings, then working from home is not for you.
+That was a major factor for me when I chose to work from home.
+If you love working hectic schedules and are not bothered by strict work timings, then working from home is not for you.

 I have never been interested in climbing the corporate ladder.
 The 9–5 grind was never appealing to me because I was never interested in that race.
 And this made me a perfect candidate for a work-at-home job.

-If you perform well in a corporate ambience then working from home will not be exciting for you.
-Though in some WAH jobs you might get the perks of a 9-5 job like getting promoted, getting raises, etc. most of the work-at-home jobs are not great for power hungry.
+If you perform well in a corporate setting then working from home will not be exciting for you.
+Though in some WAH jobs, you might get the perks of a 9–5 job like getting promoted, getting raises, etc., most work-at-home jobs are not great for power-hungry people.

-If you do think you are a stellar work-at-home personality, then check out these most wanted work-at-home jobs for beginners.
+If you do think your personality is suited to working from home, then check out these most wanted work-at-home jobs for beginners.

 WANT TO EARN UP TO $40/HR WORKING FROM HOME?